hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/playground-guide.md

 3. Replace the transaction data with the following, or just change the details:

-        ```
         {
           "$class": "org.acme.mynetwork.Trade",
           "commodity": "resource:org.acme.mynetwork.Commodity#ABC",
           "newOwner": "resource:org.acme.mynetwork.Trader#TRADER2"
         }
-        ```

 4. Click **Submit**.

 5. To check that our asset has changed ownership from `TRADER1` to `TRADER2`, click the **Commodity** tab, and expand the data section for the asset.
 You should see that the owner is listed as `resource:org.acme.mynetwork.Trader#TRADER2`.

-5. To view the full transaction history of our business network, click **All transactions** on the left.
+6. To view the full transaction history of our business network, click **All Transactions** on the left.
 Here is a list of each transaction as they were submitted.
 You can see that certain actions we performed using the UI, like creating the _Trader_ participants and the _Commodity_ asset, are recorded as transactions, even though they're not defined as transactions in our business network model.
 These transactions are known as 'System Transactions' and are common to all business networks, and defined in the {{site.data.conrefs.composer_full}} Runtime.

 <video autoplay "autoplay=autoplay" style="display:block; width:100%; height:auto;" loop="loop">
 <source src="{{ site.baseurl }}/assets/img/tutorials/playground/submit_transaction_render.mp4" type="video/mp4" />